Cosmological Parallax--Distance Formula: INTRODUCTION

 For testing different world models, application of the parallax distance in particular, unlike other distance measures, does not depend upon any assumption about the intrinsic properties of the observed sources.
 Thus it is also independent of the chosen frequency band since no source property is involved, as long as the source is detectable in that band.
-At a given redshift, the observed parallax depends only on the chosen baseline of the observer and the world--model geometry.
+Moreover, it does not depend upon any intermediate steps with errors or possibility of an outright miscalculation along the way.
+At a given redshift, the observed parallax depends only on the chosen baseline of the observer and the adopted world--model geometry.
+Thus all one requires is a suitable baseline for parallax measurements.
+And as parallax angle is directly proportional to the length of the baseline, the fractional error in angle measurements is directly proportional to the fractional errors in the baseline determination and which could be very small.
 Weinberg (1970) showed that even otherwise, the measurement of redshift and luminosity (or angular diameter) distance cannot in principle determine the sign and magnitude of the spatial curvature unless supplemented with a dynamical model.
 However, this ambiguity can be resolved by parallax measurements at cosmological distances.
-With the achieved angular resolutions already in the micro-arcsec domain (Fomalont \& Kobayashi 2006), it could with the advancement of technology become important rather sooner than expected.
+Consequently the parallax distance could play an important role in cosmology (Rosquist 1988; R\"as\"anen 2014).
+With the achieved angular resolutions already in the micro-arcsec domain (Fomalont \& Kobayashi 2006), it could with the advancement of technology, become important rather sooner than expected.